amirdhami/Job-Placement-EP/README.md

 ## Repository Structure

-This repository contains the following files:
+This repository contains the following files and folders:

 1. **data.csv** - The dataset used for the analysis.
 2. **data.ipynb** - The Jupyter notebook containing the data analysis, including calculations, model fitting, and plotting results.